arctop/ios-sdk/README.md

 One way Arctop achieves its high performance analysis is by calibrating data processing models to each new user.
 This is done through a one-time 10-minute session in Arctop's mobile app that consists of a series of interactive tasks and questions.
 The calibration process is important since it allows Arctop's AI models of brain function to be individually customized to each user's unique brain data baseline and deliver personalized dynamics measures that are accurate.

 After the one-time calibration, real-time cognition metrics for endless usage are unlocked.
-For more information about calibration, see the section titled [Verify That a User Has Been Calibrated for Arctop](#2-verify-that-a-user-has-been-calibrated-for-arctop) within this file.
+For more information about calibration, see the section titled [Verify That a User Is Calibrated](#2-verify-that-a-user-is-calibrated) within this file.

 ## Installation